A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Introduction

 When modeling epidemics, compartmental models are vital for studying infectious diseases by providing a way to analyze the dynamics of the disease spread over time.
 The most basic of such models is known as the SIR model, which groups the population into three compartments (susceptible, infectious, recovered) and has a simple flow where an individual moves from susceptible to infectious to recovered (\cite{Bjornstad1}).
 An additional compartment called the exposed group, can be included to obtain the SEIR model (\cite{Martcheva}).
 This model is better suited for diseases with a latent period, the time when an individual has contracted the disease but is unable to infect others.

 Although the SEIR model is a more accurate portrayal of an infectious disease than the SIR model, as most infectious diseases have a latent period, one limitation of this model is that it assumes that when someone recovers from the disease, they are immune to it forever.
-This is unrealistic because one can lose their immunity over time.
+This is unrealistic because one can lose immunity over time.
 The SEIRS model is used to rectify this issue as this model assumes that individuals in the recovered group are able to return to the susceptible group (\cite{Bjornstad2}).

-Here we take this theme even further and introduce our SE(R)IRS model (Section \ref{sec: new SE(R)IRS}), which generalizes the classical SEIRS model in two important ways.
-First, as the acronym suggests, individuals in the $E$ compartment can pass directly to the $R$ compartment without ever entering the $I$ compartment.
-This choice was motivated by the recent COVID-19 pandemic, in which many people contracted the virus but recovered without ever demonstrating symptoms (\cite{Caturano, Johansson}).
-While it makes no difference mathematically when analyzing equilibria and their stability, here it is important to point out that because we take COVID-19 as our motivating example, in this paper we think of the $E$ compartment as representing infected but asymptomatic individuals, while the $I$ compartment represents individuals who are both infected and symptomatic.
-We have chosen to retain the traditional labeling for simplicity.

-This naturally leads to our second generalization of the classical SEIRS model: we allow individuals from the $E$ compartment to infect those who are susceptible, although at a lesser rate than those from the $I$ compartment.
-This tracks with COVID-19, as asymptomatic individuals have been shown to transmit the disease, but less so than symptomatic individuals (\cite{Gandhi, Nogrady, Pollock}).
+The COVID-19 pandemic highlighted a few shortcomings of the classical SEIR models, as the latter do not account for the possibility of individuals staying asymptomatic throughout the course of the infection (\cite{Caturano, Johansson}) but at the same time capable of infecting susceptible individuals (\cite{Gandhi, Nogrady, Pollock}).
+One of the first models that looked into such a possibility was due to E. Sontag and collaborators in \cite{Sontag1}, where the authors studied the effects of social distancing.
+Here we generalize the standard SEIR model in a similar way by introducing the SE(R)IRS model (Section \ref{sec: new SE(R)IRS}).
+As the acronym suggests, individuals in the $E$ compartment can pass directly to the $R$ compartment without ever entering the $I$ compartment.
+We should point out that in this paper we think of the $E$ compartment as representing infected but asymptomatic individuals, while the $I$ compartment represents individuals who are both infected and symptomatic.
+We have chosen to retain the traditional labeling for simplicity, although some modern authors use the letter $A$ to denote the asymptomatic compartment \cite{Sontag1}.
+We also allow individuals from the $E$ compartment to infect those who are susceptible, although at a lesser rate than those from the $I$ compartment.

-In Section \ref{sec: new SVE(R)IRS} we generalize further still, adding a $V$ compartment representing vaccinated individuals.
+In Section \ref{sec: new SVE(R)IRS} we generalize further, adding a $V$ compartment representing vaccinated individuals.
 The resulting model, which we call SVE(R)IRS, is significantly more complicated.
-We are still able to derive a few minor properties, but this section is an open invitation to future research.
-A novel feature is that one can treat the vaccination rate as a control (as it depends on people, not the disease) and subsequently consider some interesting optimal control problems.
+We are still able to characterize equilibria in terms of the basic reproductive number, but fail to prove an endemic threshold theorem; thus this section is an open invitation to future research.